Andrew Palmer (racing driver): Sports Cars

 In 2014, Palmer signed with Audi Sport Customer Racing team GMG Racing to compete in the Pirelli World Challenge.
-He became the youngest overall race winner in only his 4th start.
-He eventually finished 5th in the driver standings.
+He became the youngest overall race winner in only his fourth start.
+He eventually finished fifth in the driver standings.

 Also in 2014, Palmer filled in for an injured Seth Neiman and drove for Flying Lizard Motorsports in the WeatherTech SportsCar Championship Road America round.
-Later in the year he returned to the team to compete in Petit Le Mans with co-drivers Spencer Pumpelly and Nelson Canache.
+Later in the year, he returned to the team to compete in Petit Le Mans with co-drivers Spencer Pumpelly and Nelson Canache.

 Throughout 2014, Palmer was one of the lead drivers involved in the development of the Lamborghini Huracan GT3 car.
 His involvement was a result of being part of the Lamborghini Young Driver program.
-In January 2015 he was offered an official contract from Lamborghini to drive one of the factory cars in the 2015 Blancpain Endurance Series.
+In January 2015, he was offered an official contract from Lamborghini to drive one of the factory cars in the 2015 Blancpain Endurance Series.

 In addition to driving for the factory supported Lamborghini program in Europe, Palmer also competed in the endurance races in the WeatherTech SportsCar Championship for PR1 Motorsport alongside Tom Kimber-Smith and Mike Guasch where they had an almost perfect season winning their class in the 2015 24 Hours of Daytona, 2015 12 Hours of Sebring, and 2015 Petit Le Mans.

 Palmer was contracted to Bentley to drive in the 2016 Pirelli World Challenge season driving the Bentley Continental GT3, finishing in the top ten on many occasions.

-During May 2016 Palmer was injured in a major accident during warm up in the Pirelli World Challenge at Lime Rock Park, suffering a head injury.
+In May of that year, Palmer was injured in a major accident during warm up in the Pirelli World Challenge at Lime Rock Park, suffering a head injury.
 It is not known when he will return to racing.